krrish-dev/INOSEC-Virtual-Manager/README.md

 'disable wifi' | it will automatically disable wifi

 'remember my words' | it will save your given words in remember.txt file that you can see in future, the fill will be present where you had save the program [in project folder]

+'take a screenshot' | it will take a screenshot and will save it in a same directory

 'please be silent' | it will stop taking voice commands to avoid disturbance in your work, press enter continue